josephmjoy/robotics/java_robotutils/README.md

         }
     });
 ```
-Then we create the structured logger.
-Passing in an array of loggers.
+Then we create the structured logger, passing in an array of loggers.
 ```Java
 StructuredLogger.RawLogger[] rawLoggers = { rawFileLogger, rawUDPLogger };
 StructuredLogger baseLogger = new StructuredLogger(rawLoggers, "MY_SYSTEM");
 ```
 When we are ready to start logging, we begin the logging session.
 This is when
-external resources (like files) are opened.
+external resources (like files and ports) are opened.
 ```Java
 baseLogger.beginLogging();
 ```